ElasticSearch Notes

 - Node is always part of a cluster, even if single node in cluster.

-- Document - A unit of data stored in a cluster.
+- Document - A unit of data stored in a cluster.- JSON object.

 - Provide scalability and availablility settings.